-These APIs allows your server to subscribe to real-time data from all included real-time feeds in Norway on SIRI 2.0.
-It is available as standard SIRI XML and as SIRI Lite (REST).
+These APIs allow your server to subscribe to real-time data from all included real-time feeds in Norway on SIRI 2.0.
+It is available as SIRI XML, SIRI Lite (REST) and GTFS-RT.

 SIRI is a CEN Technical Standard that specifies a European interface standard for exchanging information about the planned, current or projected performance of real-time public transport operations between different computer systems.

 Real-time estimates for each service journey.
-Included are planned, actual and estimated departure times, cancellation and changes in stop patterns.
+Included are planned-, actual- and estimated departure times, cancellations and changes in stop patterns.

 VM – Vehicle Monitoring

 Vehicle-centric real-time data with the position of a vehicle, as well as any deviation from scheduled timetable on a given departure.

 Textual messages displayed to end users.
 They are always associated with a departure, line, stop etc., or combinations of these.

 With simple HTTP GET calls to retrieve data, you can use the requestorId URL-parameter to only retrieve changes made since the last time you asked.
 If you do not use this, you will always get the full dataset, not just the first time you make a request.
 You must use a unique UUID.